CalmDownKarm/ideal-guacamole/README.md

 ### Option 1: Netlify (Recommended - Easiest)

-#### Initial Setup
+#### Method A: Netlify GitHub Integration (Recommended - Simplest)

+This is the easiest way to set up automatic deployments.
+Netlify will automatically deploy whenever you push to GitHub.

+1. **Push your code to GitHub**:
+   - Create a new repository on GitHub (if you haven't already)
+   - Push your `coffee-brew-tracker` code to GitHub

+2. **Connect to Netlify**:
-1. Go to [netlify.com](https://netlify.com) and sign up (free)
+   - Go to [netlify.com](https://netlify.com) and sign up/login (free)
-2. On the dashboard, drag and drop your `coffee-brew-tracker` folder (or connect a GitHub repo)
+   - Click "Add new site" → "Import an existing project"
+   - Click "Deploy with GitHub"
+   - Authorize Netlify to access your GitHub account
+   - Select your `coffee-brew-tracker` repository
+   - Click "Next"

+3. **Configure Build Settings**:
+   - **Branch to deploy**: Select `main` (or `master` if that's your default branch)
+   - **Base directory**: Leave empty (or set to `.` if needed)
+   - **Build command**: Leave empty (this is a static site, no build needed)
+   - **Publish directory**: Leave empty (or set to `.` if needed)
+   - **Functions directory**: Set to `netlify/functions` (this should already be filled in)
+   - Click "Deploy site"

-3. **Set Environment Variables**:
+4. **Set Environment Variables**:
-   - Go to Site settings → Environment variables
+   - After the initial deployment, go to Site settings → Environment variables
+   - Click "Add a variable"
    - Add `AIRTABLE_BASE_ID` = your Airtable base ID (starts with `app...`)
    - Add `AIRTABLE_API_KEY` = your Airtable API key
    - Click "Save"
-4. Your site will be live instantly at a URL like `random-name-123.netlify.app`
-5. Optional: Add a custom domain in Site settings → Domain management
+   - Go to Deploys → Trigger deploy → Deploy site (to redeploy with the new environment variables)

+5. **Done!** Your site is now live and will automatically redeploy whenever you push to GitHub.

+**Pros**: Simplest setup, automatic deployments on every push, free HTTPS, custom domains, serverless functions included

-#### Automatic Deployment with GitHub Actions
+#### Method B: GitHub Actions (Alternative)

-If you want to use GitHub Actions for automatic deployments (instead of Netlify's built-in Git integration):
+If you prefer using GitHub Actions instead of Netlify's built-in integration:

 1. **Get your Netlify credentials**:
    - Go to [Netlify User Settings](https://app.netlify.com/user/applications) → Applications → New access token